Understanding the dashboard metrics

 • Unallocated portion (quantities left to allocate - or to resell)

-Unmatched consumption or shortfalls represent the consumption left uncovered by the matching generation.
+Unmatched demand or shortfalls represent the consumption left uncovered by the matching supply.
 This indicates the amount of consumption that needs additional energy sources or reallocation to align with the available generation.

 NOTE: The metrics in the Granular Energy dashboards and reports can be analysed at different "matching resolutions".
 Read more about matching resolutions here.